ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 14. Tournament coordinators will be responsible for receiving and investigating any tournament-related complaints.
 15. Tournament coordinators reserve the right to modify these rules at any moment.
 Any such changes will be announced in advance.
 16. Penalties for violating the tournament rules include, but are not limited to:
-    - Exclusion of specific players for one beatmap.
+    - Specific players will be excluded for one beatmap.
-    - Exclusion of specific players for an entire match.
+    - Specific players will be excluded for an entire match.
-    - Declaring the match as forfeited, or as a win by default for the other team.
+    - The match will be declared as forfeited or as a win by default for the other team.
     - Disqualification from the entire tournament.
-    - Reported to [Tournament Committee](/wiki/People/Tournament_Committee), which will cause disqualification from the current and future official tournaments until appealed.
+    - A report will be submitted to the [Tournament Committee](/wiki/People/Tournament_Committee), which will result in disqualification from the current and future official tournaments until an appeal is made.

 ### Tournament registration

 1. Please complete the [registration form]() to register.
-2. The size of a team has a minimum of 2 and a maximum of 4.
+2. A team must have a minimum of 2 and a maximum of 4 players.
 3. To ensure valid registrations, every prospective player will be manually checked via [tournament screening](/wiki/Tournaments/Official_support#tournament-screening).
    - If any member in a team is blacklisted by organisers or considered "suspicious" by the account support team, the whole team will be disqualified. **Blacklists in other tournaments will be considered as well.**
    - There are no rank requirements for this tournament, but players must not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
 4. All successfully formed teams will be published after the registration phase.
    - A team should have at least 2 players registered to have the chance to play in the Qualifiers.
 5. Tournament staff members are **not** allowed to play in the tournament, with the exception of commentators, statisticians, and streamers.
-   - Such staff members must not have access to any privileged data, e.g., Qualifiers score information or mappool information before the mappool showcase.
+   - These staff members must not have access to any privileged data, such as Qualifiers score information or mappool details, before the mappool showcase.
 6. All information about the tournament will ONLY be available on the [Discord server](https://discord.gg/cAr5VHG7WX).
 All captains are asked to join the server in the case of any issues that may arise.

 ### Stage instructions